gr2m/merge-schedule-action/README.md

 ### Output

-Currently scheduled pull requests, and merged pull requests are output by this action, available for use in later actions.
+Scheduled pull requests and merged pull requests are output by this action, available for use in later actions.

 The output is of the form: